As A Criminal Defense Attorney, What Factors Do You Consider When Advising A Client On Whether Or Not To Take A Plea Offer?

 What Should Someone Know About Probation?

 There are two different types of probation: formal probation and informal probation.
 Formal probation is essentially like being in custody within one’s home, and requires the individual to meet with a probation officer.
-A person on formal probation is subject to close monitoring by a probation officer, similar to being in custody within one’s home.
+A person on formal probation is subject to close monitoring by a probation officer.
 The terms of a formal probation are case-specific, but could include drug or alcohol treatment, drug or alcohol testing, domestic violence classes, parenting classes, theft awareness classes, or counseling.

 If someone has been placed on felony probation or probation for an aggravated misdemeanor, DUI with priors, or domestic violence, then they will likely be placed on formal probation and will need to meet with their probation officer immediately after court and as directed by the court.
-Probation on a felony will typically run anywhere from three to five years.
+Probation on a felony is capped by law for most crimes at two years but for specific crimes involving violence and theft cases where the amount taken exceeds $25,000, the term of probation will be three years.
 According to a recent change in California law, misdemeanor probation should be for no longer than one year unless directed otherwise by statute.
 A caveat is DUI probation, which by statute, has a probation term of three to five years.

 An individual who is placed on informal probation will have no requirement to meet with a probation officer.
 However, they will be required to obey all laws, pay the necessary fines and fees, and comply with any other terms of probation imposed by the court.
 For a DUI, the terms of probation generally include completing a DUI class.
 In other cases, community service or submission to a certain number of days at an alternative sentencing bureau may be required, but the individual will not be subject to rigorous scrutiny by a probation officer.
 Informal probation is definitely less onerous than formal probation.

 For more information on Criminal Law Cases in California, a personalized confidential consultation is your next best step.
 Get the information and legal answers you are seeking by calling (415) 728-9982 today.